 By introducing the genetic information for new metabolic pathways into nuclear and chloroplast genomes plants can be explored as production platform for a wide range of new products.

 Next to this, increasing awareness and providing an actual overview and access to Risk Assessment (RA) and Regulatory Issues (RI) of new agricultural technologies, including genetic engineering and genome editing, also belongs to the activities of the WoGr.
 RA and RI influence the daily work and lives of researchers involved in developing and exploring new biotechnologies.
 The group aims to address this significant area, directly related to research and placing on the market.
 Main tasks arez to: increase awareness of RA and RI amongst EPSO members, provide an actual overview on and access to RA and RI documents for EPSO members, and flag up necessary actions.

-This WG meets twice a year.
-Next meetings will be held on 20-21 January 2022 (EMBO / EPSO AgT Workshop on IP in Genome Editing) and on 10 May 2022 .
+This WG meets up to three times a year.
+Having met online on 26 April and 11 September, the next meeting will be held online on 27 November – please contact the WG Chairs if you are interested in attending.
 The current issues are: positions on Crop Genetic Improvement Technologies, New Plant Breeding Techniques (NPBT), the implementation of the Nagoya protocol at national level, advice on Synthetic Biology, plant breeders rights and patent rights.
 The group continues to provide science advice to policy on NPBTs to the European Commission and via its members to national level.